-Quicken Bill Pay is an online bill pay service that works as an add-on with Quicken personal finance software.
-The add-on is free for Quicken users who have Premier plans or better.
+Quicken Bill Manager (formerly Quicken Bill Pay) is an online bill pay service that works as an add-on with Quicken personal finance software.
+It is free for Quicken users who have Premier plans or better.
 Otherwise, the service costs $9.95 per month.

-Useful services and features on Quicken Bill Pay include:
+Useful services and features of Quicken Bill Manager include:

 - The software is compatible with hundreds of payees.